Equality at Talbot

 - Publishing attainment data on the school website and additional links to Department for Education (DfE) information, i.e. school league-tables

-- Provision as identified in our curriculum long term plans, e.g. Personal, Social, Emotional and Health (PHSE) and the Creative Curriculum.
+- Provision as identified in our curriculum long term plans, e.g. Personal, Social, Emotional and Health (PHSE) and the Connected Curriculum.
 These are available to view on the school website

 - Provision and awareness as identified in the staff handbook